As much as 12 percent of the population is allergic to nickel.

 ClinicalPosters outsources manufacturing of ClinicalPins to several suppliers.
 The only way to establish a standard for hypoallergenic with different underlying alloys is to apply a durable non-metallic clear coating.
 We dip or spray items in this crystal clear coating formulated especially for jewelry.
 This process takes up to 24 hours, adding another barrier of protection between potentially irritating metals and sensitive skin.

 Even though most ClinicalPins have a clear coating, not all require it.
 This is less of a concern for jewelry not having prolonged contact with skin.
-This includes items worn on clothing such as lapel pins and brooches.
+Items worn on clothing such as lapel pins and brooches are examples, though most with precious metal plating still have a clear coating.
 Some pins are enameled or hardened rubber; others are stainless steel.
 Non-metallic clear coatings can stiffen fine chains.